The Beginning

 By 1909 the club already had three teams, and went from strength to strength featuring players such as Herbert "Stairs" Bannister, capped several times by Leicestershire when he could get time off from working at the Bank.
 After World War 1 normal life eventually resumed and the club entered a golden age, running four teams from 1921, increasing to five from 1935.
 The fine Bank tradition of touring began with the 1st XI to Sussex in 1921, with the 2nd XI following suit to Kent in 1923.
 Both of these annual trips were to continue up until the outbreak of World War 2 in 1939.
 Another annual tradition, that of a club versus a Bank of England Governors XI, also began in 1928 and would continue for the better part of a century afterwards.

 Throughout this period the club were one of the premier sides in London, with the superb facilities attracting fine opposition from both near and far.
-In 1923 the top three sides in the club lost only seven games out of 68 played, but in 1931 Humphrey Gilbert's 1st XI topped the lot by remaining unbeaten in 33 games played.
+In 1923 the top three sides in the club lost only seven games out of 68 played, but in 1931 Humphrey Gilbert's 1st XI topped the lot by remaining unbeaten in 33 matches played.
 The 1st XI would continue to dominate in the 1930s until pausing for World War 2, although a Bank XI continued to play some games during this time.
 Indeed, B.A Smith was to take a club record 145 wickets during the 1942 season, a record that is unlikely to ever be broken.

 After the war the club picked up where it left off, with the 1st XI continuing to excel and the annual tours to Sussex and Kent resuming.
 Several other club records that still stand to this day were set in this time - Peter Feldwick's 10-46 against Old Elthamians in 1946, Ralph Smith's 193 not out against Oxford University Authentics in 1947, as well as John Hopwood's 2055 runs in the 1948 season.